 Numeric: For counters, engagement scores, cart totals, order value, engagement scores, and other numeric data.

 Decimal: For numbers containing up to 4 decimal places.

 Currency: For storing financial information; you can select from over 150 currencies when choosing this data type.

 Date/time: For visit dates, conversion (registration/order/subscription) dates, and dates related to other behaviors

-Text: For any text data, such as email addresses and other form inputs, product/page/category names, and data scraped from URLs/pages/cookies/data layers.
+Text: For any text data, such as form inputs, product/page/category names, and data scraped from URLs/pages/cookies/data layers.

 Training will include contextual examples of how and why to set up data collection via the following methods:

 Behavior listening - For storing persistent fact-based data in user profiles.

 Scoring - Create as many counters/scores as you need to build out unique segments of users for relevant messaging in BlueConic and across your marketing technology stack.

 Funnel listening - Track where users drop off in a multi-step funnel, down to the form field level.
 Use this data and other BlueConic data (such as cart totals and engagement scores) for retargeting on-site, in email, or across Facebook, Google, and the web via display ad networks.